DaneVinson/scarredworld/TS4/Contracts/02 - Catch a Thief/readme.md

 As evening approached the Contractors arrived at the rendezvous point to find the Sea Sparrow waiting just off the shore.
 They boarded and the ship set off on the return voyage to Nexus.

 ## Day 4
 After an uneventful night of travel the Contractors started the fourth day rested and well on their way back to Nexus.

 In the afternoon they first caught sight of flames in the sky many miles behind them.
 It was slowly moving closer.
 Within an hour a Nightmare attacked the Sparrow.
 The Fiend went down quickly.
 With the final blow Grym split it open and fiery entrails burst onto the ship.
-Akuul immediately put out the flames.
+Akuul easily put out the flames.

 As night fell the Sparrow delivered the Contractors back to Nexus.

-## Contract Completion
+## Contract
 * The thief Necromancer Kraydus recovered alive (2500 Crowns)
 * __Cloak of Arachnida__  recovered (500 Crowns)
 * __Ring of Protection__ recovered (500 Crowns)